 We wanted to give EdClub a lump sum of money to get the library built as well as cover the costs of maintaining the building, employing security and renovation costs so we came up with the idea of holding an auction.
 Commemoration Day seemed to us like a good day when there would be a lot of the school community on campus who might be interested in bidding in the auction so we set up our table outside the Greek Theatre and later on by the cricket pitches.
 We had a handful of lots for bidding on in our catalogue and we had some really generous donors, including a really lovely lady who gave us a significant portion of money at the beginning of the day because she felt strongly about the cause.
 The lots included some pieces of art which we had commissioned especially and we were able to connect with some generous people who gave away weekend breaks and holidays.
-We wanted to have a variety of lots so that everybody felt like they could get involved so we called up some of the well known pubs and restaurants locally to see if they would provide a couple of meals and we were so grateful for their response.
+We called up some of the well known pubs and restaurants locally to see if they would provide a couple of meals and we were so grateful for their response.
 We decided to hold a raffle for some lots and silent auction bids for others and in the end we raised just under £4,000 over the course of that day.

 There were lots of things that we had not anticipated, particularly when it came to event organisation and the logistics process.
 We picked up a lot of skills that will help us in the business world; setting up a College account for the money to go into and understanding the details of organising an event such as booking space for our auction stand and making sure we had a table, raffle tickets and donation buckets.
 We even got an insight into the publication process as we put together our own catalogue and organised the printing.